Ai33L/Heatwaves-GKLT/GKTL/README.md

 #### Algorithm run

 The algorithm is run with the script **run.sh**, which automates the entire algorithm procedure.
-The experiments to be run are defined at the end of the file.

 ```
  nohup ./run.sh &
 ```

+Algorithm parameters are set in the *GKTL_init.py* script.
+Experiment parameters are set at the end of the *run.sh* script.

 #### Files and setup
 * GKTL_init.py and submit_init.sh
 * GKTL_traj.py and submit_traj_ser.sh